 - Provide a traditional and/or social media plan for marketing program activities and outcome, if applicable; and

 - Identify any tools (surveys, beneficiary interviews, focus groups, etc.) that will be developed for monitoring and evaluation purposes.

 NOTE: Priority will be given to projects serving marginalized groups and/or underserved geographic regions of Bangladesh.

-Applicants must also demonstrate competency to manage all financial aspects of the project, including participant costs and transparent arrangements of sub-grant relationships with partner organizations, if applicable.
+Applicants must also demonstrate competency to manage all administrative and financial aspects of the project, including participant costs, and transparent arrangements of sub-grant relationships with partner organizations, if applicable.

 B. FEDERAL AWARD INFORMATION